HomidoVR/SDK_Flip/Document/FLIP/Development_Guide_Flip.md

 2.1 Put batteries into the controller, hold down `Home` button to turn on controller.

-2.2 Turn on BLE feature on the phone and open BTConfig Application.
+2.2 Turn on BLE feature on the phone and open Homido-Flip Connect Application.

 <div align = center>